alnoki/AAAAAA/doc/procedures/sphinx.rst

 #.
 Refresh the browser to see changes

 #.
-Before :ref:`committing <committing>`, clear out the build files:
+Before :ref:`committing <git-committing>`, clear out the build files:

    .. code-block:: bash

       make clean

-.. _managing-references:
+.. _sphinx-managing-references:

 *******************
 Managing references
 *******************

-.. _intersphinx-linking:
+.. _sphinx-intersphinx:

 Using Intersphinx
 =================